 Books I borrowed overall: 27

-At the beginning of the year, there was a TTT for your 2016 resolutions – bookish or otherwise.
-I always use that topic to explain the reading, blogging, and personal (but somewhat bookish) goals for the year.
+I always make a resolutions post to explain the reading, blogging, and personal (but somewhat bookish) goals for the year.
 I usually don’t revisit these too much but I hope this midpoint check-in is enough to make them top of mind again.
 I’ll talk about my “progress” on each of these goals/resolutions and let you know if I consider it a pass, fail, or ehhh attempt.

 Continue to not feel pressured to read and enjoy other hobbies